Kumhar

-Kumhar is a caste or community in India, Nepal and Pakistan.
-Kumhar have historically been associated with art of pottery.
+Kumhar or Kumbhar is a caste or community in India, Nepal, Bangladesh and Pakistan.
+Kumhars have historically been associated with the art of pottery.

 Etymology

 The Kumhars derive their name from the Sanskrit word Kumbhakar meaning earthen-pot maker.
 Dravidian languages conform to the same meaning of the term Kumbhakar.
 The term Bhande, used to designate the Kumhar caste, also means pot.
 The potters of Amritsar are called Kulal or Kalal, the term used in Yajurveda to denote the potter class.

 Mythological origin

-A section of Hindu Kumhars honorifically call themselves Prajapati after Vedic Prajapati, the Lord, who created the universe.
+A section of Hindu Kumhars honorifically call themselves Prajapati after Vedic Prajapati, the Lord, who they believe created the universe.